reinhardh/dna_rs_coding/README.md

 Description of the scheme
 =========================

-We store the information on M fragments of length L. We index the fragments, and protect the index with R parity bits.
-We propose the following scheme:
+We store the information on M sequences of length L. The sequences are indexed and proteced with error correcting codes.
+The scheme performs the following steps:

-- Map the information to K fragments of length L - log(M)-R.

 - Multiply the information with a pseudorandom sequence.

+- Split the information into B*k information pieces of length L - log(M)-R, where R is the redundancy on a sequence level.
+The information of each piece will be stored on a sequence.

-- Split the information into K blocks of length L - log(M)-R, and add extra blocks by encoding each row separately by using a Reed-Solomon code over the extension field 2^m.
-This results in M-K extra molecules.
+- For each block b = 1,...,B, add extra sequences by encoding each row separately by using a Reed-Solomon code over the extension field 2^m.
+This results in n-k extra sequences per blocks and thus in B*(n-k) extra sequences.

-- Add a unique index in the middle of each fragment, along with parity bits protecting the index.
+- Add a unique index to each sequence, and inner code each sequence.

 We are not avoiding homopolymers.
 Due to the randomization of the data, long homopolymers and corresponding errors are very unlikely, and the error-correcting code will deal with those.

 Parameters of the code
 ======================

-Here are the parameters of the code, below are some examples to see how the code can be used to store information on DNA:
+Here are the parameters of the code, and below are some examples to see how the code can be used to store information on DNA:

-- l: length of index in muliples of 6 bits (default choice l=4)
+- l: length of the index in muliples of 6 bits (default choice is l=4)
-- n: length of a block of the outer code (default is n=16383, must be less or equal than 16383)
+- n: length of a block of the outer code (default is n=16383, n must be less or equal than 16383)
-- k: number of information symbols of outer code (default is k=10977, must obey k<=n)
+- k: number of information symbols of the outer code (default is k=10977, must obey k<=n)
 - N: length of inner codeword (default is N=34)
 - K: length of inner codeword symbols (default is K=32)
 - nuss: number of symbols of outer code per segment (default is nuss=12)

 Here are two constraints:
-- The index needs to be sufficiently long so that each sequence has a unique index, specificaly: l * 6 < log( numblocks * n ), where the logarithm has base 2.
+- The index needs to be sufficiently long so that each sequence has a unique index, specificaly: l * 6 > log( numblocks * n ), where the logarithm has base 2.
-- For the inner and outer code parameters to go together, must have: K * mi = nuss * mo + l * mi, where mi=6, mo=14
+- For the inner and outer code parameters to go together, must have: K * mi = nuss * mo + l * mi, where mi=6, mo=14.

+The number of bits per nucleotide is:
+2*k/n * (K-l)/N

+The redundancy of the outer code is n-k which means that k-n of the sequences of each block can be lost and we can still recover the information.
+Stated differently if no more than a fraction of 1-k/n of the sequences are lost, then the information can be recovered.

+The redundancy of the inner code is N-K which means that a sequence can have (N-K)/2 substitution error and we can still recover it.

 Here are a few concrete examples of the choices of the parameters that satisfy the constraints above.
 Let the length of the index be l = 4, then we can have at most 2^(mi * l) = 2^24 = 16777216 sequences.
-That means we can for example choose n = 16383 and store the data on up to 1024 < 2^24/16383.
+That means we can for example choose n = 16383 and store the data on up to 1024 = floor(2^24/16383) many blocks, each consisting of n=16383 sequences.
 Suppose we choose the redundancy of the inner code such that N-K = 3.
 Then the following are a subset of the choices that are possible: